 The Department was notified of the termination of certain federal grants by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 These grants, including the COVID Response Funds and the American Rescue Plan (ARP) Block Grant Supplemental Funds, support prevention services, recovery supports, and coordinated referrals between healthcare providers to ensure timely and appropriate support for individuals with behavioral health needs.
 The termination is currently stayed by court order as part of Gov. Shapiro's litigation.
-As of March 31st, the Behavioral Health Special Initiatives (BHSI) program, which supports uninsured and underinsured individuals in need of substance use disorder (SUD) treatment, is projecting a deficit by the end of the fiscal year due to increased utilization and claims.
-We are exploring cost-saving measures, but a request for additional funding from OMHSAS is anticipated.
+The state Behavioral Health Special Initiatives (BHSI) program, which supports uninsured and underinsured individuals in need of substance use disorder (SUD) treatment, is projecting a deficit by the end of the fiscal year due to increased utilization and claims.
+We are working with the State on this issue.